genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 ### `joins`
 Defines the joins within a view (optional).
 Often, a view needs to contain fields from different tables.
 Joins are a way of combining data from different tables into a single view.
-To make a table accessible in fields it must either be the rootTable or joined to in the `joins` tag
+To make a table accessible in the `fields` section it must either be the rootTable or joined to in the `joins` tag
-You can define maximum of 20 join per view level
+You can define maximum of 20 joins per view level

 #### Different types of joins

-*Outer join/join:*
+*Outer join:*
-For a simple join, where you add reference data to price data, for example, include a **joins** statement when you define the table.
-For this, you can insert a join in your view.
-You need to specify the root table, the second table, and the fields that are being viewed in each one.
-By default views use outer joins, this means that if a join returns no record that the view record is returned as normal with fields from the missing table will default to null
+By default views use outer joins, this means that if a join returns no record that the view row is eligible and provided as normal with fields from the missing table defaulting to null

 ```kotlin
     view("USER_SESSION_DETAILS", USER_DETAILS) {